Layoffs top 3,500 at First Brands companies

 The company declared Chapter 11 bankruptcy in September and put itself up for sale in January.
 Shortly thereafter, two brothers — Patrick and Edward James — were indicted on multiple counts of bank fraud, wire fraud and other charges related to First Brands' failure.

 As the investigation deepened and sales efforts collapsed, First Brands has spiraled into waves of layoffs.
-As of Monday, they include:
+They include:

 • 41 people in Rochester Hills, Mich.